HunterAllen06/Hunter-s-Packages/README.md

 - [Save System](#save-system)
 - [State Machine](#state-machine)
 - [Utility Scripts](#utility-scripts)
+-

+*Documentation is W.I.P., some sections are unfinished.*

 # Events
 A small system that allows you to bind events to functions by type or object.